Suspended from school

 Being suspended from work will not be a pleasant experience for anyone.
 In most cases, when suspension occurs, it is normally in circumstances involving potential gross misconduct.

-We strongly recommend getting in touch with us as soon as possible if you have been suspended from school.
+We strongly recommend getting in touch with us as soon as possible, if you are an existing subscriber, if you have been suspended from school.

 Was this article helpful?